 The GDA’s comprehensive, 3rd party certification process differentiates restaurants that have demonstrated a commitment to the environment through practices and policies that shape the way they do business.

-GDA membership is verification that a restaurant is truly green – and offers restaurants affordable sustainability consultation.
+GDA membership is verification for diners that a restaurant is truly green – and offers restaurants affordable sustainability consultation.

 Some useful page jumps: